 If the need for a sole source or special procurement is identified, the requestor should complete the appropriate form and submit it to Procurement Services along with any other supporting documentation.
 The department should provide detailed answers to each of the statements and must be approved by Procurement Services and the CFO prior to requisition.
-Please note that no purchase or contract may start until the request and resulting purchase order, or supplier contract are approved.
+Please note that no purchase or contract may start until the request and resulting purchase order or supplier contract is approved.
 Upon receipt of the request, a buyer will review and determine if the request meets the state law requirements.

 If the answers do indicate that this is a sole source or special procurement situation, the buyer will forward the request for APO and VCFA/AVCF approval.
-The buyer will return the fully signed form, and the requester will start the Workday requisition process.
-The signed request form, fully executed contract, quotes, and other supporting documentation should be attached to the requisition or supplier contract in Workday.
+The buyer will return the fully signed form and the requester will start the Workday requisition process.
+The signed request form, fully executed contract, quotes and other supporting documentation should be attached to the requisition or supplier contract in Workday.

-If the request does not meet the requirements for a special procurement, the buyer will communicate other options to the requestor.
+If the request does not meet the requirements for a special procurement the buyer will communicate other options to the requestor.

 Procurement Services is required to report all special procurements to the Office of State Procurement through the ALC submission portal.
 The report shall include a copy of the written determination of the basis for the procurement, and for the selection of a particular contract, and a copy of the contract.